 Lawful Basis for Collecting and Processing of Personal Data

 Georgia Tech is an institute of higher education involved in education, research, and community development.
-In order for the College of Sciences at Georgia Tech to conduct student and faculty recruitment, conduct development and direct marketing activities for the College of Sciences, engage in outreach programs for STEM education, process College of Sciences corporate sponsorship applications for scholarships, fellowships and other awards and conduct College of Sciences mentoring programs, it must collect, use and process this personal data.
+In order for the College of Sciences at Georgia Tech to provide education, conduct student and faculty recruitment, conduct development and direct marketing activities for the College of Sciences, engage in outreach programs for STEM education, process College of Sciences corporate sponsorship applications for scholarships, fellowships and other awards and conduct College of Sciences mentoring programs (hereinafter, collectively, the "Programs and Activities"), it must collect, use and process this personal data.

 The lawful basis for the collection and processing of personal data by Georgia Tech’s College of Sciences falls under the following categories:

-- Processing is necessary for the purposes of the legitimate interests pursued by Georgia Tech or third parties in providing education, including student recruitment, educational outreach programs and mentoring; development and direct marketing; recruitment for faculty employment; processing of applications for student scholarships, fellowships and other awards.
+- Processing is necessary for the purposes of the legitimate interests pursued by Georgia Tech or third parties in providing the Programs and Activities.

 - The data subject has given consent to the processing of his or her special categories of sensitive personal data for one or more specific purposes.